ninjaaron/xonsh-quickstart/README.rst

   lrwxrwxrwx 1 root root      3 Aug 21 16:21 /usr/lib64 -> lib
   drwxr-xr-x 1 root root     72 Mar 26  2017 /usr/local

-This is once again useful for recursive globbing with ``**``.
+This is once again useful for recursive globbing with ``**`` in Python 3.5+.

-One very useful feature about globs is that they can be used to return pathlib.Path_ instances, which are a very pleasant way of dealing with paths if I do say so myself.
+One very useful feature glob literals in xonsh is that they can be used to return pathlib.Path_ instances, which are a very pleasant way of dealing with paths if I do say so myself.
 This is done by prefixing either type of glob string with a ``p``

 .. code:: bash